danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 You can modify the configuration by changing the [Input Variables](#input-variables) inside the `module` block.

 _NOTE: The `danitso/terraform` image contains all the custom providers developed by [Danitso](https://danitso.com).
-In case you do not want to use this image, you must manually download and install the required provider plug-ins for Terraform listed under the [Requirements](#requirements) section._
+In case you do not want to use this image, you must manually download and install the required provider plugins for Terraform listed under the [Requirements](#requirements) section._

 ## Additional node pools